Milford Sound and Fiordland’s climate overall is cool temperate.

 Read more about the pros and cons of traveling to Milford Sound in winter here .....

-Summer Time October - April
+Fiordland Weather in Summer Time - October through to April

 November to March are the warmest months, with temperatures around 20 degrees Celsius.
 At Milford Sound these temperatures are moderated by a prevalent sea breeze.
 Water is what makes Fiordland a lush place with countless lakes, rivers, streams, and waterfalls.
 You should be prepared to enjoy some rainfall during your stay.